Battle of Brihuega

-The Battle of Brihuega took place on 8 December 1710 in the War of the Spanish Succession, during the allied retreat from Madrid to Barcelona.
-The British rearguard under Lord Stanhope was cut off within the town of Brihuega and overwhelmed by a Franco-Spanish army under the duc de Vendôme.
-Brihuega with other events brought an end to the British participation in the war.
+The Battle of Brihuega took place on 8 December 1710 in the War of the Spanish Succession, during the Allied retreat from Madrid to Barcelona.
+A British Army rearguard led by James Stanhope, 1st Earl Stanhope was cut off and trapped within the town of Brihuega before being overwhelmed by a Franco-Spanish army under the command of Louis Joseph, Duke of Vendôme.
+The battle, along with other events, brought an end to British participation in the war.

 Prelude

 In 1710, victories at the Battle of Almenara (July 27) and the Battle of Saragossa (August 20) allowed the Grand Alliance army supporting Archduke Charles to occupy Madrid for the second time.
 On 21 September the Archduke—Charles III of Spain, according to the Allies—entered his prospective capital.
 But the invasion of 1710 proved to be a repetition of the invasion of 1706: The Alliance's 23,000 men, reduced by a loss of 2,000 in the actions at Almenara and Saragossa, by constant skirmishes with the guerrilleros, and by disease, were unequal to the task of holding their conquests and occupying the two Castiles.
 The Portuguese were unable to offer help.

 The Bourbon army was rapidly refitted and reorganized by French general the duc de Vendôme, who was lent to Philip V's service by the latter's grandfather, the Sun King.
 Spanish volunteers and regular units were joined by the Irish brigade and by French troops secretly directed to enter Spanish service.

 Madrid emptied, deserted by all except the poorest of its inhabitants, and the Grand Alliance's position became untenable.
 On 9 November the Alliance evacuated the city and embarked on a retreat to Catalonia.
 Leaving behind the main body of the army, the Archduke advanced with a guard of 2,000 cavalry, hurrying back to Barcelona.
 The rest of the army marched in two detachments, the division being imposed on them by difficulty of foraging.
-General Guido Starhemberg marched ahead with the main body of 12,000 men, a day's march ahead of the British troops, 5,000 men under Lord Stanhope.
+General Guido Starhemberg marched ahead with the main body of 12,000 men, a day's march ahead of the British troops, 4,000 men under James Stanhope, 1st Earl Stanhope.
 This division of forces invited disaster in the presence of the duc de Vendôme, a capable and resourceful leader.